 There are no Flood Hazard Permit by Rules and Flood Hazard General Permits available to permit dredging.

-This general permit may apply to your project --
+These general permits may apply to your project –

-Coastal general permit 20 is available for minor maintenance dredging in a man-made lagoon.
-For additional restrictions and requirements of this general permit, please see N.J.A.C.
+- Coastal General Permit 20 authorizes minor maintenance dredging in a man-made lagoon provided it meets all the requirements of this general permit.
+For information on the requirements of this general permit, please refer to N.J.A.C.
 7:7-7.20.

 Tidelands, also known as riparian lands, are all those lands now or formerly flowed by the mean high tide of a natural waterway; that is to say any land that is currently or was previously covered by tidal waters.
 The State of New Jersey, and therefore the people of New Jersey, owns all Tidelands except for those to which it has already sold its interest in the form of a riparian grant.